bikeshaving/crank/docs/WIP.md

 ```

 ### Async components and children
-When Crank encounters an async component in the render tree, the entire rendering process also becomes asynchronous.
-Parent components also become asynchronous, depending on the kind of component.
-Synchronous function components will transparently pass updates along to async children, so that when a renderer updates a synchronous component concurrently, its async children will also update concurrently.
+When Crank encounters an async component anywhere in the render tree, the entire rendering process also becomes asynchronous.
+Therefore, child components make parent components asynchronous, and depending on the kind of component, parents will communicate updates to asynchronous children in different ways.
+For instance, sync function components will transparently pass updates along to async children, so that when a renderer updates a sync function component concurrently, its async children will also update concurrently.
 On the other hand, synchronous generator components which yield async elements will not resume until those async elements have fulfilled.
 This is because synchronous generators expect to be resumed after their children have rendered, and the actual DOM nodes which are rendered are passed back into the generator, but we wouldn’t have those available if the generator was concurrently resumed before the async children had fulfilled.

 ### Async generator functions
-Just as you can write stateful components with synchronous generator syntax, you can also write stateful async components with async generator syntax.
+Just as you can write stateful components with synchronous generator functions, you can also write stateful async components with async generator functions.

 ```jsx
 async function *AsyncLabeledCounter ({message}) {